 If you like flying with a particular airline, it might make sense to research getting the best possible airline rewards credit card.
 These airline-based cards typically have generous sign-up bonuses and offer perks like discounted travel, early boarding and access to airport lounges.

 “If you have great credit and do not have any spending problems, you can sign up for credit cards to earn hundreds of thousands of frequent flyer miles, so your upcoming trips are all free or heavily discounted,” said Eric Rosenberg, travel hacker and founder of Personal Profitability.

 2. Sign Up for Airline Rewards Programs

 Even if you don’t fly often, you could benefit from signing up for an airline rewards program.
 After just a few flights, you might earn enough miles or points to score free or low-cost travel perks.

 “You can often fly on partner airlines using your airline’s miles,” said frequent traveler Lee Huffman, founder of Bald Thoughts, a travel website.
 “In some cases, using Airline A’s miles to fly on partner Airline B requires fewer miles than if you used Airline B’s miles for the same flight.”

 3. Take Advantage of Airport Lounges

-Airport lounges aren't just for the rich and famous.
-If you know how to work your perks, plenty of people can enjoy these other airport attractions.
+Airport lounges aren’t just for the rich and famous.
+If you know how to work your perks, you can enjoy these other airport attractions.